This class is now over and is unavailable for purchase. Sign up to receive announcements about upcoming classes.

 You’ll receive the following

-- Access to the 75-minute interactive class.
+- Access to the 75-minute interactive class (SOLD OUT).
 After 60 minutes, Dinty will take questions using in-class chat/text.
 The class will end after roughly 75 minutes.

 - A recording of the class—audio and video.
 This is especially helpful if you have a conflict with the class time or something comes up and you can’t make the session.
 Each registration comes with access to the archived version of the program and the materials for 30 days.
 You do not have to attend the live event to get a recording of the presentation.